arpit456jain/first-repo-gfg/README.md

-# first-repo this is the correct change
+# This is my first-repo